int128/ses-to-slack/README.md

 1. Create a rule set with the following action:
     - SNS topic: ARN of the SNS topic.
     - Encoding: UTF-8

+## Sending to Mattermost

+Mattermost is a Slack alternative.
+You can send mails to a Mattermost channel as well.

+1. Create an Incoming Webhook on a Mattermost team.
+1. Set the `WEBHOOK` environment variable.

+If the instance is protected by the security group, you can send mails via VPC.
+For example,

+- SES (us-west-2)
+- SNS (us-west-2)
+- Lambda with VPC (ap-northeast-1)
+- EC2 (ap-northeast-1)

 ## Caveat